 Genital herpes is a common sexually transmissible infection (STI) caused by the herpes simplex virus (HSV1 or HSV2).
 The virus can be spread during vaginal, oral or anal sex.
 Cold sores on the mouth can cause genital infection during oral sex.
 Pregnant women with genital herpes should discuss this with their doctor.

 Genital herpes is a common sexually transmissible infection (STI) caused by the herpes simplex virus.
 There are two forms of the herpes simplex virus – HSV1 and HSV2.
 HSV1 more commonly occurs around the mouth, but it can also occur on the genitals.
 HSV2 occurs mainly on and around the genital area.

-Many people feel great anxiety about herpes, but it is important to remember that it only affects the skin for relatively short periods of time, and for most people recurrences are few.
+Many people feel great anxiety about herpes, but it is important to remember that it only affects the skin for relatively short periods of time, and most people only have a few recurrences.

 Genital herpes is spread by skin-to-skin contact